A large tree I planted several years ago is getting close to the overhead power lines in front of my house. Who is responsible?

 If you suspect there has been damage to an electrical cable you should contact the owner power company right away.

-More information about checking for underground services is on the Energy Safety website.
+More information about excavation safety is on the Worksafe website.